 Candles can be fire hazards.

 Although not many people light candles on their Christmas trees, many homes now have “aroma” candles and tea lights around the living room as in days gone by.
-These give off delightful perfumes, but they are also a fire hazard when your pet is around.
+These give off delightful perfumes but are also a fire hazard when your pet is around.
 Our curious friends can reach out a paw or take a sniff with a resulting nasty burn.
 There is also the risk of a candle being knocked over as the dog brushes past.

 The dangers of sparkly tinsel